-To manage other side effects, you may need to make diet and lifestyle changes and take medicine.
+To manage other side effects, you may need to make diet and lifestyle changes and take medication.
 For example, your doctor may recommend that you eat several small meals throughout the day and avoid alcohol.
-Light exercise (eg, walking for 30 minutes) may help to fight fatigue.
+Light exercise (such as walking for 30 minutes) may help to fight fatigue.

 Some of these side effects go away soon after chemotherapy has ended, while others linger after treatment.

 Epidermal growth factor receptors (EGFR) play a role in the development of cells, including cancer cells.
 Some people who have lung cancer also have a mutation that affects EGFR.
 Because of this, medications, like cetuximab, have been created to target the action of this receptor.
 Doctors can test a tissue sample or do blood tests to find out if someone has this mutation.
 If the result is positive, then treatment with this type of targeted therapy may help the person live longer.

 There is also a drug called crizotinib that targets a gene mutation on the anaplastic lymphoma kinase (ALK) gene.
 This mutation has been linked to adenocarcinoma, a common kind of lung cancer that affects both smokers and non-smokers.
 Crizotinib may be able to stop cancer from growing and shrink tumors.